About this talk:

 Or join by phone:

 +16699006833,,94854279439#,,,,*185303# US (San Jose)

 About Our Speaker:

-Eric Schroeder is a retired lecturer from UC Davis where he also was the Faculty Director of Study Abroad for which he led educational programs in Australia, South Africa, Scotland, and England (most of which had a birding component).
-He is currently a coordinator of GGAS’s Travel Program and serves as president of its board of directors.
+Eric Schroeder is a retired lecturer from U.C.
+Davis where he also was the Faculty Director of Study Abroad for which he led educational programs in Australia, South Africa, Scotland, and England (most of which had a birding component).
+He is currently a coordinator of Golden Gate Audubon Society’s Travel Program and serves as president of GGAS’s board of directors.